yegle/your-dns/README.md

 DNS-over-TLS name server is available at https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers.

+To get started, you need to have Docker and `docker-compose` installed.

 1. Create a network called `infra_network`.
 (Why not create the network in the compose file?
 Because you cannot *create* the `default` network in compose file, and can only *replace* it with `external`.)